 The operational risk management policy is set by TISCO Financial Group Public Company Limited and coherent adoption across all subsidiary companies in TISCO Group.
 Operational Risk Management function performs duties in supporting and impelling all functions in proceeding operations in accordance with the framework stipulated in the operational risk management policy as well as providing assurance on the adequate control systems established for each business under risk-return perspectives.
 Compliance functions shall have duty in overseeing all functions to operate in compliance with the rules and regulations of the supervisory authorities.
+IT Risk Management function performs IT risk analysis and provides proper recommendation to all IT and business functions for appropriate IT control level as well as IT compliance.

-Internal Audit function shall independently conduct audit process and provide assurance on the internal control system and the whole risk management processes under the supervision of the Audit Committee.
+Internal Audit function shall independently conduct audit process and provide assurance on the internal control system and whole risk management processes under the supervision of the Audit Committee.

-In year 2019, TISCO Group has expanded new digitalized service channels to customers and new business products; therefore, operational risk increased accordingly following the business expansion.
-Nevertheless, the inherent risks in all aspects of such new businesses were analyzed and well managed to assure that the possible risks were mitigated to be within the acceptable level with prudent control process establishment in compliance with TISCO New Business Guideline prior to launching.
-As a result of business expansion in year 2019 as well as the increasing trend of complex fraudulent behavior in current environment, the effective implementation of fraud risk management process for proper determining fraud response plan has been adopted to mitigate and contains risk to be within the acceptable level.
-In 2019, TISCO Group has planned to enhance the capacity of Transaction Fraud Monitoring System.
-The system shall be capable of detecting the irregularities in order to have further prudent investigation on the appropriateness of transactional execution and minimize the possible losses incurred either to customers or TISCO Group.
+In year 2020, TISCO Group has expanded new digitalized service channels to customers and new business products; therefore, operational risk increased accordingly following the business expansion.
+Nevertheless, the inherent risks in all aspects of such new businesses were analyzed and well managed to assure that the possible risks were mitigated to be in acceptable risks with prudent control process establishment in compliance with TISCO New Business Guideline prior launching.
+As a result of business expansion as well as the increasing trend of complex fraudulent behavior in current environment TISCO has enhanced the capacity of Transaction Fraud Monitoring System.
+The system shall be capable to detect the irregularities in order to have further prudent investigation on the appropriateness of transactional execution and minimize the possible losses incurred either to customers or TISCO.